Im-Rises/ParticleSystem/README.md

 > **Note**
 > If you're using Visual Studio, you can install CMake directly from the IDE (Visual Studio Installer).
 > Then you need to open the Project as a CMake Project, not a Visual Studio Project!

+> **Warning**
+> The project is set up to be built using CMake and vc2019 for Windows.
+If you want to modify the
+> compiler for vc2022 or other you will need to change the CMakeLists.txt .lib linking file accordingly to your vc20**
+> version.

 ### Linux